cjriches/simulatron/simulatron/docs/instruction-set.md

 ### Flow control instructions
 `JUMP address`: Unconditionally jump to the given address.

-`COMPARE value1 value2`: Subtract `value1` from `value2` and discard the result.
-Flags will still be set.
+`COMPARE value1 value2`: Subtract `value2` from `value1` and discard the result, only affecting the flags.

 `BLOCKCMP length source1 source2`: Compare `length` bytes starting at `source1` and `source2`, setting flags appropriately.
-The `N` flag is set if the two blocks differ and at the point of difference, `source1` was greater.
+The `Z` flag is set if all bytes match.
+The `N` flag is set if they differ and at the point of difference `source2` was greater (unsigned comparison).

-Note that long `BLKCMP` operations may be inefficient in usermode; see `BLOCKCOPY` and `BLOCKSET` for more details.
+Note that long `BLKCMP` operations may be inefficient; see `BLOCKCOPY` and `BLOCKSET` for more details.

 `JEQUAL address`: Jump to the given address if the last comparison had `value1 = value2`, i.e. `Z`=1.